-In England all three and four year olds are entitled to up to 15 hours of free early education and childcare a week for up to 38 weeks a year.
+In England all three and four year olds are entitled to up to 15 hours of funded early education and childcare a week for up to 38 weeks a year.
 This is to give children the opportunity to take part in planned learning activities, and help prepare them for school through the early learning goals set out in the Early Years Foundation Stage.
 This is a universal offer and is available to all children regardless of their family circumstances.

 Since September 2017 the government have increased the number of funded hours for 3 and 4 year olds from 15 to 30 a week.
 However, this will only be made available to families where both parents are working (or the sole parent is working in a lone parent family) and each parent earns, on average, a weekly minimum equivalent to 16 hours at National Minimum wage (NMW) or National Living wage (NLW), and less than £100,000 per year.
 You can find further information about the eligibility criteria on our 30 hours funded childcare for working parents web page.

 Below is a list of our most frequently asked questions about the universal offer.

 - When will my child be eligible to receive funded early education?

 - When can my child use the funded hours?

 - How can I claim funded early education?

 - How can I find a childcare provider offering the funded hours?

 - Will my childcare provider ask me to sign any forms?